mss2221/saccomano/CV.md

 Columbia University

 Honors Program in Linguistics : 1985 – 1986<br/>
-University of California, Berkeley
+University of California, Berkeley\\
 <br/>
 <br/>
 **PROFESSIONAL DEVELOPMENT**

-_Digital Literacy for Instructional Practices_ : Fall 2017<br/>
+_Digital Literacy for Instructional Practices_ : Fall 2017\\
-Columbia University, Center for Teaching and Learning<br/>
+Columbia University, Center for Teaching and Learning\\
 Five-week seminar on designing classroom projects that foster critical and creative use of electronic information sources.

+_Music Encoding Initiative Workshop: Introduction to MEI_ : October 2017\\
+University of Virginia, Charlottesville\\
+Three-day, hands-on MEI workshop led by members of the Music Encoding Initiative board and technical team.\\
 <br/>
 <br/>
 **PROFESSIONAL ASSOCIATIONS**